-Victoria Martens: Girl, 10 Raped By Men At Mom’s Request For Months Before Being Murdered And Dismembered By Mom’s Boyfriend
+Victoria Martens: Girl, 10, Raped By Men At Mom’s Request For Months Before Being Murdered And Dismembered By Mom’s Boyfriend

 Michelle Martens reportedly told Albuquerque police investigators she had offered her daughter up for sex to pedophiles she met online.
 Victoria Martens was reportedly subjected to repeated sexual abuse and rape for the six months leading up to her 10th birthday – and ultimately her violent death.

-The New Mexico mother told investigators she enjoyed watching her daughter be sexually violated, and had let two other men rape her in the months leading up to the murder.
+The New Mexico mother told investigators she enjoyed watching her daughter be sexually violated and had let two other men rape her in the months leading up to the murder.
 Michelle Martens used the Plenty of Fish dating website to find men willing to have sex with her 10-year-old daughter.

 It is not yet known if Albuquerque police officers have been able to track down the pedophiles solicited online or if they also have the human papillomavirus, or HPV, sexually transmitted disease Victoria Martens was suffering from when she died.